What Is Torrenting? | How To Download Torrents In 2021? Torrents Defined

 Torrenting Adds Insult to Injury for Copyright Holders

-When you are torrenting, you are not just downloading protected content yourself but contributing for it to be made available for others too.
+When you are torrenting, you are not just downloading protected content yourself but also also contributing tto it to be made available for others.
 Peer-to-peer nature of torrents means that you become part of a network of users who download it in small chunks from each other and depend on each other.
 Therefore, every time you download a torrent file, you are becoming a host for others to download too.

 Consequences of Unsafe Torrenting

 Torrents have long been perceived as an illegal downloading activity.
-Copyright holders and ISPs easily track down the IP addresses involved in doing it and initiate legal action.
-During the past decade, significant legal actions have been undertaken against torrent sites with many of them shut down and many users being fined for torrenting.
+Copyright holders and ISPs easily track down the IP addresses involved in doing it.
+In the past, legal actions have been undertaken against torrent sites,, with many of them shut down and many users being fined for torrenting.

 Tips for Staying Safe While Torrenting